lsteidl/NewUserPage/README.md

 Any valid email and passsword entered into the Login page will bring the user to the HomePage.

-### Application Overview:
-  EntryPage returns 1 of 4 components: SignUp, Login, HomePage or FormError.

-  SignUp returns 1 of 3 components: CustomForm, Success or FormError.

 ## How to run this project using Yarn